 - Open Brasserie Mediterranica in Lisbon has a gluten free menu, organic food, and focuses on sustainability, and is worth a visit.

-- La Trattoria also clearly marks their menu with ‘no wheat’ for their gluten free items.
+- La Trattoria also clearly marks their menu with ‘no wheat’ for their gluten free items, and was delicious

 - For those with a sweet tooth, Gelato Davvero has gluten free cones and gelato to choose from — as well as locations in 3 cities.
 Choco & Mousse has gluten free cakes on offer, and they’re ridiculously good.
 They also serve a fully gluten free breakfast.

 - Vegan and vegetarian places often serve gluten free dishes, and Jardim dos Sentidos is no exception.

 - Honest Greens is another Spanish franchise that has opened in Lisbon, and has bowls, salads, and great sides to eat, with many gluten free options and knowledgeable staff.

 - I was obsessed with the duck rice at Ze da Mouraria.
 Be warned, bring 4 people because the portion size is insane.